-285 3.2 Organising and establishing the network
+5 Organizing and establishing the network

-Hemmer and von Stengel knew about existing weather observations at many places (Marseille 1749; Berlin 1721, Petersburg, Göttingen, Padua and others).
+Hemmer and Stengel knew about existing weather observations at many places (Marseille 1749; Berlin 1721, Petersburg, Göttingen, Padua and others).
 They selected those which seemed to be reliable and were operated continuously.
-The central station (Fig. 4) was established in the Castle of Mannheim with Hemmer as observer and secretary.
-He wrote invitation letters to more than 50 potential institutions and he was assisted by diplomatic connections.
-To implement new stations invitation letters were not sufficient but the observers had to be approved and paid by the superiors and diplomatic support was necessary.
+The central station (Fig. 4) was established in the Castle of Mannheim with Hemmer as secretary.

 V. Stengel travelled through Bavaria and won six monasteries for cooperation (Stengel and Ebersold, 1993; Martius, 1859).
 These stations delivered data starting from 1781.
 Due to numerous diplomatic and scientific connections he and Hemmer selected international stations, but they also refused the participation of interested scientists when the distance was not large enough (Cassiy, 1985).
 In 1785 Hemmer mentioned in an overview of the first years of activities, that he had obtained support by many influential men in other states and countries (Hemmer, 1785/86):